Skip to main content

 By default, Scaffolding jobs execute directly on the host machine, including any actions defined in the template.
 Because the Scaffolder templates are considered a more sensitive area it is recommended to control access to create and update templates to trusted parties.
 Template execution is intended to be secure regardless of input, but we still recommend this additional layer of protection.
 The string templating is executed in a node VM sandbox to mitigate the possibility of remote code execution attacks.

 The Scaffolder often has elevated permissions to for example create repositories in a Github organization.
-The integrator should therefore be cautious of Scaffolder Templates that for example delete or update existing resources as the user input is typically user defined and can therefore delete or modify resources maliciously or by mistake.
+The operator should therefore be cautious of Scaffolder Templates that for example delete or update existing resources as the user input is typically user defined and can therefore delete or modify resources maliciously or by mistake.

 One strategy that allows you to reduce the access that the Scaffolder service has is to rely on user credentials when executing actions.
 For example, a GitHub App integration could be configured with read-only permissions, with a separate user OAuth token used to create repositories.
 This requires that your users have access to create repositories in the first place.

-The integrator should audit installed scaffolding actions just like any other plugin package.
+The operator should audit installed scaffolding actions just like any other plugin package.
 It is also important to verify that installed actions fall in line with your own security requirements, as some actions might be intended for more relaxed environments.

 By default all internal users are allowed to execute templates in the scaffolder.
 If this does not fit your organization's needs it is recommended to enable and configure the permission system to restrict these operations.